-The Fort Worth Metropolitan Black Chamber of Commerce (FWMBCC) wholeheartedly supports the City of Fort Worth's application for HUD's PRO Housing Grant.
-We are enthusiastic about the City's application and look forward to the development of more affordable housing in our city.
+Housing Channel is excited to support the City of Fort Worth on their application for HUD's PRO Housing Grant.
+We are enthusiastic about the City's application and we look forward to the development of more affordable housing in Fort Worth.

 Over the last year, we have been engaged with the development of the City's Housing Affordability Strategy, which provides a clear blueprint for addressing the cost of housing and provides recommendations for focused action to provide housing stability for those who need it most.
-The Strategy's findings reveal that over 100,000 Fort Worth households pay too much for housing and that number grows daily as Fort Worth continues its prosperous growth.
+We are concerned with the Strategy's findings about the growing need for housing affordability.
+Notably, over 100,000 Fort Worth households pay too much for housing and that number grows daily as Fort Worth continues its prosperous growth.

-A PRO Housing grant will allow the City to directly implement the recommendations of the Housing Affordability Strategy.
-In particular, with a PRO Housing grant, the City can implement recommendations related to land banking, adopting a neighborhood pattern book, expanding mixed use zoning around transit-oriented sites, zoning reform, and providing additional City investment in affordable housing - all things we support.
+A PRO Housing grant allows the City to directly implement the recommendations of the Housing Affordability Strategy.
+In particular, with a PRO Housing grant, the City can implement recommendations related to land banking, adopting a neighborhood pattern book, expanding mixed use zoning around transit-oriented sites, zoning reform, and providing additional City investment in affordable housing.
+These are all projects that our organization endorses and believes will help the City and private sector partners build more affordable housing.

-The City cannot address housing affordability alone and, so, the FWMBCC is here to support the continued implementation of the Housing Affordability Strategy and any grant funding to further affordable housing development.
+The City cannot address housing affordability alone and, so, our organization is here to support the continued implementation of the Housing Affordability Strategy and any grant funding to further affordable housing development.
 If a PRO Housing grant is awarded to the City of Fort Worth, our organization stands ready to support and collaborate with the City toward our shared goal of ensuring every Fort Worth family has an affordable place to call home.